top of page

 "David" is not existing in textual form today.

-In 1960, while a Bishop in Poland, he wrote "The Jeweler's Shop," about the sacrament of marriage.
+"The Jeweler's Shop," about the sacrament of marriage.

 bottom of page